droman42/asyncmiele/docs/implementation_plan_remote_start.md

 *Requires Phases 9 & 14.*

 Context
-:  DOP2 leaves already expose hours-of-operation, cycle counters, energy/water totals.  *pymiele*’s models and calculations (cost estimate) are cloud-agnostic and can be reused.
+:  DOP2 leaves already expose hours-of-operation, cycle counters, energy/water totals.  *pymiele*'s models and calculations (cost estimate) are cloud-agnostic and can be reused.

 Steps
 1. Decode leaves `2/119`, `2/138`, others into `ConsumptionStats` model.
-2. Mirror *pymiele*’s cost calculation helper but drive it with user-supplied tariff config.
+2. Mirror *pymiele*'s cost calculation helper but drive it with user-supplied tariff config.
 3. Unit tests with fixture binaries and golden outputs.

 Outcome: feature parity with cloud integration for statistics dashboards.